Windows Server 2008 is all the buzz lately …

 Windows Server 2008 Installation

-1. When the Install Windows box comes up go ahead and make the language, time and keyboard selections.
+To start the installation go ahead and boot up the server and insert your Installation DVD/CD.1.
+When the Install Windows box comes up go ahead and make the language, time and keyboard selections.
 When ready, click on the Next button:

 2. In the next window, go ahead and click on the Install Now button in the middle of the screen … duh, I know …